Stage FAQs

 How many people can watch the Stage?

 Up to 100,000 people can watch content on the Stage.
-However, the viewership limit is 10,000 when using our built-in RingCentral Events Studio.

 What are my options regarding the content I can put on the Stage?